-- (a) Where a detached sidewalk and a planting area between the sidewalk and street or curb exist, at least one shade tree shall be planted per 35 linear feet of street frontage.
-Required trees shall be planted with thirty-five-foot on-center spacing to the maximum degree practicable.
-Where the planting of shade trees would interfere with overhead electric power lines, at least one ornamental tree with a mature height of 12 feet shall be planted per 20 feet of street frontage. - (b) Where a detached sidewalk does not exist, one shade tree per 35 linear feet of street frontage shall be planted in alignment with any similar street frontage landscaping on adiacent lots: if that is
+- (a) Where a detached sidewalk and a planting area between the sidewalk and street or curb exists, at least one shade tree shall be planted per 35 linear feet of street frontage.
+Required trees shall be planted with 35-thirty-fivefoot on-center spacing to the maximum degree practicable.
+Where the planting of shade trees would interfere with overhead electric power lines, at least one ornamental tree with a mature height of 12 feet shall be planted per 20 feet of street frontage. - (b) Where a detached sidewalk does not exist, one shade tree per 35 linear feet of street frontage shall be planted in alignment with any similar street frontage landscaping on adjacent lots; if that is not possible or adjacent lots do not contain front yard landscaping, then the trees shall be planted with 35thirty-five- foot on-center spacing and within 25 feet of the right-ofway to the maximum degree practicable.